Superformula/flutter_test-2023/README.md

 ## Design

 - See this [Figma File](https://www.figma.com/file/KsEhQUp66m9yeVkvQ0hSZm/Flutter-Test?node-id=0%3A1) for design information related to the overall look and feel of the application.
-We do not expect pixel-perfection but would like an end product that is very similar to what is specified in the Figma file.
+We do not expect pixel-perfection but would like the application to visually be close to what is specified in the Figma file.

 ![List View](screenshots/listview.png)
 ![Detail View](screenshots/detailview.png)